blockspacer/flextool/README.md

 * [https://www.chromium.org/developers/testing/threadsanitizer-tsan-v2](https://www.chromium.org/developers/testing/threadsanitizer-tsan-v2)

 NOTE: ThreadSanitizer generally requires all code to be compiled with -fsanitize=thread.
-If some code (e.g. dynamic libraries) is not compiled with the flag, it can lead to false positive race reports, false negative race reports and/or missed stack frames in reports depending on the nature of non-instrumented code.
+If some code (e.g. dynamic libraries) is not compiled with the flag, it can lead to false positive race reports, false negative race reports, and/or missed stack frames in reports depending on the nature of non-instrumented code.

 Usage (`-DENABLE_TSAN=ON`):